elaspog/code_snippets_and_courses/docker/_tutorial-udemy-docker-and-kubernetes-the-complete-guide/readme.md

 * Image can be used to initiate containers.
 * Container can be used to create new image.

-in local shell 1:
+in local terminal 1:

 ```
 docker run -it alpine sh
 # apk add --update redis
 ```

-in local shell 2:
+in local terminal 2:

 ```
 docker ps